← Back to all articles

 Why You Still Look the Same After Years in the Gym

-You've been training for years but your body hasn't changed.
-Here are the 7 reasons why — and exactly how to fix each one.
+You've been going to the gym for years and nothing's changed.
+That's not genetics — it's strategy.
+Here are the 7 reasons and how to fix each one.

 1. No Progressive Overload

-2. Not Eating Enough Protein
+2. Not Enough Protein

 3. Program Hopping